Updated 2025-07-10

 PRESERVE_HOSTINFO=2

-If the /etc/oci-hostname.conf file does not exist, create it.
+If the /etc/oci-hostname.conf file doesn't exist, create it.

 Using the Console